szrlee/szrlee.github.io/content/publication/hypermodel-2023-li/index.md

 # abstract: We design efficient and scalable RL algorithms for complex environments with hypermodel and approximate Thompson sampling, which demonstrates significant efficiency gain in DRL benchmark problems (e.g. only 15\% data consumption and 5\% model parameters compared to SOTAs in Arcade Learning Environment.
 We developed new probability tools for the sequential random projection and sequential subspace embedding via stopping-time argument and self-normalized martingale, which can be regard as a non-trivial extension to the renowned Johnson–Lindenstrauss (JL) lemma.
 The tools are then applied to the regret analysis of hypermodel-based TS-type algorithms in bandit and RL environments, achieving the same regret order of RLSVI and PSRL with cheap computation.

 # Summary.
 An optional shortened abstract.
-summary: Approximate Thompson sampling (TS) with hypermodel can achieve the same regret order of TS with small elevated dimension in hypermodel, achieving both data and computation efficiency.
+summary: We have developed a novel random projection tool for sequentially dependent data, which extends the Johnson–Lindenstrauss lemma in a non-trivial way.
+Wi th this novel analytical tool, we prove approximate Thompson sampling (TS) with hypermodel can achieve the same regret order of TS with exponential smaller computation requirement than the ensemble sampling.
+This result effectively addresses data and computation efficiency challenges in online decision-making (bandit and RL), bridging theory and practice.

 # Display this page in the Featured widget?
 featured: true